Denperidge/media-raspberry-pie/README.md

 ___
 ### Finished

 And that's it!
 Let me know if you encounter any bugs or issues, and let me know how the experience goes.
-It's definitely an unconventional setup, and more of a fun thing to try
+It's definitely an unconventional setup, and more of a fun thing to try rather than an ideal situation

 ## Known issues
 - If the transcoder gives an error that the ffmpeg binary couldn't be found, try modifying the ffmpeg & ffprobe value in TRANSCODER_PATH/repo/config/autoProcess.ini to ffmpeg.exe & ffprobe.exe, or perhaps even trying an absolute path